High Water Bills

 Leaks often occur in hard-to-find places such as under your house or in the service line between your water meter and your home or commercial business.
 Also, check outdoor spigots and crawl spaces, and look for wet spots in your yard, which may indicate a leak.

-You may need to call plumbers in Virginia Beach or throughout Hampton Roads, but before you do here are some Do-It-Yourself tips that may eliminate the problem quickly and at little or no expense at all.
+You may need to call plumbers in Virginia Beach, the Richmond area, Northeast North Carolina, or throughout Hampton Roads, but before you do here are some Do-It-Yourself tips that may eliminate the problem quickly and at little or no expense at all.

 First, check for the most common leak: a deteriorated or defected flush valve (flapper) ball at the bottom of the toilet tank.
 If it does not make a tight seal, water will leak into the toilet bowl.